-You must produce at least four documents to apply for a permit, license, or ID.
+You must produce at least three documents to apply for a permit, license, or ID.
 These documents will be used to confirm your identity, date of birth, Massachusetts residence, and signature.

 Three identification documents must be from the List of Acceptable Forms of Identification and must be satisfactory to the Registrar.

 The RMV requires you to provide the required identification for each different type of document you apply for even if you already have a Massachusetts ID, Liquor ID, or License.

 - A document proving your date of birth

 - A document proving you are a resident of Massachusetts

 - A pre-existing document containing your signature